sdcst-2025/025-group-project/README.md

 ### 1 Assignment

+Create a calculator of some kind.

-Create a program that will have the user enter in important measurements for a geometric shape and then calculate the volume of that shape.
+One example could be a geometry calculator that will have the user enter in important measurements for a geometric shape and then calculate the volume of that shape.
 This will be an assignment done in groups of up to 3 people MAXIMUM. ( You can work individually or in pairs if you wish)

 The number of people in the group will dictate how many things your calculator needs to be able to do: